RC1242RC/RC1242RC.github.io/content/en/documentation/code/DarkBit_development/Files/DarkSUSY__5__1__3_8cpp.md

     "then sort out your SLHA file so that it is readable by DarkSUSY!                      ");
   }

+  /// Sets DarkSUSY's internal common blocks with some of the properties required to compute neutrino
-  void dsgenericwimp_nusetup(const double (&annihilation_bf)[29], const double (&Higgs_decay_BFs_neutral)[29][3],
-   const double (&Higgs_decay_BFs_charged)[15], const double (&Higgs_masses_neutral)[3], const double &Higgs_mass_charged,
-   const double &mwimp)
+  /// yields for a generic WIMP.
+Remaining internal variables are internal to this frontend. void dsgenericwimp_nusetup(const double (&annihilation_bf)[29], const double (&Higgs_decay_BFs_neutral)[29][3], const double (&Higgs_decay_BFs_charged)[15], const double (&Higgs_masses_neutral)[3], const double &Higgs_mass_charged, const double &mwimp)